Constant-approximation algorithms for highly connected multi-dominating sets in unit disk graphs: Primal-dual algorithm for the weighted problem

-A subfamily $\Ffam$ of $\Dfam$ is called \emph{uncrossable} when (i) any $X,Y \in \Ffam$ satisfy $X \cap Y, X\cup Y \in \Ffam$ or $X \setminus Y^+, Y \setminus X^+\in \Ffam$, and (ii) if $X\cap Y \cap T \neq \emptyset$, then $X \cap Y,X\cup Y \in \Ffam$ holds.
-In general, the family $\Dfam$ is not uncrossable.
-We will present a constant-approximation algorithm for the problem when $\Dfam$ is uncrossable.
-If $\Dfam$ is not uncrossable, our algorithm finds an uncrossable subfamily $\Ffam$ of $\Dfam$, and it uses the algorithm for an uncrossable family to find a node set that covers all demand cuts in $\Ffam$.
+In general, the family $\Dfam$ is not $T$-intersecting uncrossable.
+If $\Dfam$ is not $T$-intersecting uncrossable, we use a decomposition result given by Nutov~\cite{Nutov12}.
+Namely, our algorithm finds a $T$-intersecting uncrossable subfamily $\Ffam$ of $\Dfam$, and it uses the algorithm for a $T$-intersecting uncrossable family to find a node set that covers all demand cuts in $\Ffam$.
 After adding to the solution all the nodes in the obtained node set, the algorithm updates $\Dfam$, setting it equal to the residual family, which consists of all the demand cuts that are not covered by the current solution.
-This is repeated until $\Dfam$ becomes uncrossable.
-We can prove that the algorithm for an uncrossable family is invoked $O(k)$ times.
-Indeed, this part of the algorithm (given in Section~\ref{sssec.decomp}) is a straightforward application of the result presented by Nutov~\cite{Nutov12}, who used the decomposition into uncrossable subfamilies to design an algorithm for a node-connectivity survivable network design problem.
+This is repeated until $\Dfam$ becomes $T$-intersecting uncrossable.
+Nutov proved that the algorithm for a $T$-intersecting uncrossable family is invoked $O(k)$ times.
+Below, we present an algorithm for covering a $T$-intersecting uncrossable family in Section~\ref{sssec.covering}, and combines the Nutov's decomposition result and the covering algorithm in Section~\ref{ssec.combine}.

-Below, we first explain how to find an uncrossable subfamily of $\Dfam$ when $\Dfam$ is not uncrossable in Section~\ref{sssec.decomp}, and then we present an algorithm for covering an uncrossable family in Section~\ref{sssec.covering}.